The Power of Positivity, In Moderation: The Losada Ratio

 Absolutely.
 There are dozens of positive psychology exercises you can use to increase your positivity ratio.
 I’ve personally increased my ratio from 1.7, six months ago, to 2.6 now.
-In order, I’ve found the following four exercises to be the most effective: laughing, gratitude, physical exercise, and self-compassion.
+In order, I’ve found the following four exercises to be the most effective in increasing Losada ratio: laughing, gratitude, physical exercise, and self-compassion.

 The commonly mentioned dividing line of 2.9 has now been shown to be bogus.
 More accurate is a positivity range, of around 3 to 6.
 Why is so much more positivity than negativity required to reach a state of flourishing?

 Humans experience negativity much stronger than positivity.
 This tendency can be seen in many fields, from behavioral economics to psychology.
 Compare: